elcorto/pass-cl/README.md

 $ pass cl foo
 ```

-The default behavior is to copy the first line (password) to the
+The default behavior is to copy the first line (password) to the Clipboard as
-Clipboard as usual (like `pass -c foo`, paste with CTRL-V).
+usual (like `pass -c foo`, paste with `CTRL-V` or `CTRL-Shift-V`).
 Additionally, the second line is copied into the Primary selection
-(Shift-Insert or middle mouse button to paste).
-We can use the `xclip`
+(`Shift-Insert` or middle mouse button to paste).
+We can use the `xclip` tool
-tool to check what we copied into which selection.
+to check what we copied into which selection.

 ```sh
 $ xclip -o -sel clip